It Never Rains in Southern California: Lyrical content

 The lyrics of "It Never Rains In Southern California" tell a first-person story of a showbiz aspirant whose attempts to break into entertainment were failures, but who wants to hide that fact from those he had left behind to pursue his dreams.

 Though Hammond's and Hazlewood's lyrics do not actually specify the narrator's living conditions, it can be inferred that he was found homeless and penniless, a humiliation he would naturally be unwilling to reveal to those he had left behind.

 Recording

 Hammond collaborated with Don Altfeld to produce the selection when he recorded it.

 Instrumental backing was provided by L.A. session musicians from the Wrecking Crew, but with Michael Omartian on piano.
 The song appears on Hammond's debut album of the same name and peaked at number five on the US Billboard Hot 100 chart.
-It is Hammond's only top 10 hit to date (although he would have one other top 40 hit in 1974 with "I'm a Train").
+It was Hammond's only top 10 hit to date (although he would have one other top 40 hit in 1974 with "I'm a Train").

 In 1984, Julio Iglesias re-worked the song as "Moonlight Lady" for his concept album 1100 Bel Air Place, with the original song on which it is based used as an uncredited reprise at the end of the track.

 In 1989, Hammond re-recorded the song for his Best of Me greatest hits compilation.